 The three-week Alternative Practicum offers an opportunity to gain experience in a concentration and placements are typically completed outside the public school system.
 The alternative practicum may be completed in the candidate's home community area where possible.
 You can do the Alternative Practicum anywhere in the world as long as it is related to your program.
-We also provide travel fellowships that can help you get there.
+There are travel fellowships available that can help you get there.

 Admissions Requirements & Application

 Selection of Consecutive Education teacher candidates is based on the application requirements in the 2015-16 Teacher Education Application Service (TEAS) Instruction Booklet as well as the supplemental documents submitted to Student Services.
 For information about applying to the program, see How to Apply.